Check out how much fun we have! Such an inspirational day!

-The 11th Annual Girlfriends Run for a Cure is a Quarter Marathon (6.55 miles) and Half Marathon (13.1 miles) designed specifically for women to get together to do something good for themselves and to help support a very important women's cause.
+The 13th Annual Girlfriends Run for a Cure offers a Half Marathon, 10K & 5K designed specifically for women to get together to do something good for themselves and to help support a very important women's cause.

 We started this event to honor and support one of our BFFs, Joleen Skarberg, who was diagnosed with Breast Cancer and continues to run it every year with her daughters, sisters, nieces, cousins and girlfriends!
 Watch for her - she'll be wearing #1!

 About half the gals run, half walk and many do a combination of running and walking.
 It doesn't matter how you get to the finish line, as long as you get there! 🙂

 So tell all your girlfriends, recruit & inspire them and together have fun and help raise funds for Breast Cancer Research, Care, Treatment and a Cure.
 This walking and running event is designed specifically for women including awesome women’s technical shirts, cool medals or necklace, chocolate, treats, massage and firemen waiting for you at the finish line!
 It's a fabulous Girl's weekend plus the more people who participate, the more money we can raise!